elastic/package-registry/README.md

 Another Docker tag with the git branch or tag name

-* `docker.elastic.co/package-registry/package-registry:master`
+* `docker.elastic.co/package-registry/package-registry:main`
 * `docker.elastic.co/package-registry/package-registry:pr-111`
 * `docker.elastic.co/package-registry/package-registry:v0.2.0`

-If you want to run the most recent registry for development, run the master tag.
+If you want to run the most recent registry for development, run the main tag.

 These images contain only the package registry, they don't contain any package.